Brain and Spine Care

 Who is affected?

 According to The National Institute of Neurological Disorders and Stroke (NINDS), the incidence of new cases of trigeminal neuralgia is approximately 12 per 100,000 people per year.
-Though it can occur at any age, including infancy, it tends to occur most often in people over age 50 and is more common in women.
+Though it can occur at any age, including infancy, it tends to occur most often in people over 50 and is more common in women.

 Diagnosing trigeminal neuralgia is primarily done by assessing a patient’s history and description of symptoms, along with results from physical and neurological examinations.
-Patients with trigeminal neuralgia eventually will undergo a magnetic resonance imaging (MRI) scan to rule out a tumor or multiple sclerosis as the cause of their pain.
+Patients with trigeminal neuralgia will eventually undergo a magnetic resonance imaging (MRI) scan to rule out a tumor or multiple sclerosis as the cause of their pain.

 There are several treatment options.
 Patients are prescribed medications that can relieve trigeminal neuralgia pain in more than 80% of cases.
 When patients cease to respond to medications or suffer from side effects, patients are offered more invasive treatment options such as surgery.